Lithium Ion (Li-Ion) 18650 Cells

 Inspection Crawlers

-Small form-factor robots for pipe or duct inspection utilize small 2S or 3S 18650 configurations where space is at a premium but high motor torque is required.
+Small pipe or duct inspection robots use tiny 2S or 3S 18650 setups where space is tight but torque is crucial.

 Outdoor Surveillance Rovers